emer/axon/examples/bench_lvis/bench_results.md

 	        Total 	 72.223
 ```

-Initial result relative to 1.7.23 was about 23 seconds faster (20%), with huge speedup in SendSpike as expected.
+Initial result below relative to 1.7.23 was about 23 seconds faster (20%), with huge speedup in SendSpike as expected.

 BUT: the performance relative to v1.6.16 is significantly worse, despite similar one-thread performance: